By Juuso Jauhiainen, Future Finance Professional intern 2016

 When I was offered to continue working at Nordea Markets, my instant reaction was a definite yes, but I had to raise concerns about the fact that I have not graduated yet.
 I would have to take some days off as I’ve only just started my fourth year at my University.
 My supervisor immediately told me that graduating would be the number one thing and that we could come to a flexible agreement about mixing work and school.
 I really feel like Markets wants to invest in its employees so they can continuously develop as individuals and give their best input at all times.

-Meanwhile, you can read previous blogs from “old” FFP students sharing their thoughts and experiences.
+You can read previous blogs from “old” FFP students sharing their thoughts and experiences.